Solar’s Great Recovery: PV to reach $155 Billion in 2018

 Utility-scale installations to grow the fastest; commercial the largest.
 Utility-scale solar, the smallest segment in 2012 at 8.6 GW, will grow the fastest to 19.9 GW in 2018 as developing markets turn to PV.
 Globally, commercial applications reign supreme as markets like the U.S. and Japan move to large rooftop installations.

 Opportunities abound for cheap IP.
 Struggling start-ups present opportunities to acquire intellectual property at record low prices.
-A case in point: Hanergy acquired Miasolé – which in 2012 announced the leading CIGS module efficiency at 15.5% – for only $30 million after investors had pumped $500 million into the firm.
+A case in point: Hanergy acquired Miasolé – which in 2012 announced the leading CIGS module efficiency at 15.5% – for only USD 30 million after investors had pumped USD 500 million into the firm.

 “Manufacturers’ nightmare is turning into a long-term boon for the industry.
 Record low prices pushed gross margins to near zero or below, but they’ve made solar installations competitive in more markets,” said Ed Cahill, Lux Research Associate.